radiolarian/AO3Scraper/README.md

 If you stop a scrape from a csv partway through (or it crashes), you can restart from the last uncollected work_id using the flag `--restart 012345` (the work_id).
 The scraper will skip all ids up to that point in the csv, then begin again from the given id.

 By default, we save all chapters of multi-chapter fics.
 We cannot scrape fics that are locked (for registered users only), but submit a pull request if you want to do authentication!

+Note that the 5 second delays before requesting from AO3's server are in compliance with the AO3 terms of service.
+Please do not remove these delays.

 Happy scraping!